GoSecure/xxe-workshop/codelabs/index.md

 #### Payload execution

-Every step of the XML parsing is susceptible to failed due to small error.
+Every step of the XML parsing is susceptible to fail due to a small error.
 If you get result different than the screenshot investigate the potential causes.

-First, the DTD is fetch.
-This confirm that our XML payload is well-formed.
+First, the DTD is fetched.
+This confirms that our XML payload is well-formed.
 If it is not the case, verify the URL you specified in the XML entity.

 ![XXE HTTP Request Received](assets/exercise2/image13.png)

 Second, the FTP is contacted.
-Confirming that the concatenation succeed.
+Confirming that the concatenation succeeds.

 ![XXE FTP Request Received](assets/exercise2/image12.png)